fuhgeiu/tic-tac-toe/README.md

 GUIDE
 -

--CONSOLE    /Run console version, no pakage or targets
+-CONSOLE    /Run console version, no pakage or targets  (branch "console")

-  - to run console version (just files, use compiler of ur choice) download these files
+  - to run console version (just files, use compiler of ur choice) download these files in the console branch

         -board.hpp